-Note: TWSS is the Temporary Wage Subsidy Scheme; Tax w. is the Tax warehousing option; SBCI is the Strategic Banking Corporation of Ireland.
-Awareness of 'other' includes: Supporting SMEs Online Tool, Credit Guarantee Scheme, Microfinance Loan Fund, Enterprise Ireland, Local Enterprise Offices, Credit Review Office, payment breaks, non-bank finance, or other support.
-Uptake of SBCI support includes firms that applied before the pandemic.
-Uptake of 'None' of the policies means availing of none of TWSS, tax warehousing or SBCI.
+TWSS=Temporary Wage Subsidy Scheme, Tax w. =Tax warehousing option, and SBCI=Strategic Banking Corporation of Ireland.

+Awareness of other includes: Supporting SMEs Online Tool, Credit Guarantee Scheme, Microfinance Loan Fund, Enterprise Ireland, Local Enterprise Offices, Credit Review Office, payment breaks, non-bank finance, or other support.

+Uptake of the SBCI support includes firms that applied before the pandemic.
+Avail of none of the policy refers only to the none of three listed policy (TWSS, tax warehousing or SBCI).

-4.2 Other Notable Policy Instruments
+4.2 Other notable policy instruments

 As the pandemic has progressed, further public health motivated business closures were required from September 2020 onwards.
-The government established a five-level plan of restrictions which could be introduced depending on the epidemiological situation.
-In line with this time-varying public health plan, the Government moved to expand the range of supports available.
-Of particular note was the Covid Restrictions Support Scheme (CRSS) which provided direct payments of up to €5,000 per week to businesses forced to close due to mandated public health restrictions.
+The government established a 5 level plan of varying levels of restrictions which could be introduced depending on the epidemiological situation.
+In line with this time varying public health plan, the Government moved to expand the range of supports available.
+Of particular note was the Covid Restrictions Support Scheme (CRSS) which provided direct payments of up to \in 5,000 per week to businesses forced to close due to mandated public health restrictions.
 However, turnover must have fallen by 75 per cent to qualify.
 Under the scheme, businesses operating in sectors asked to close are provided an Advance Credit for Trading Expenses from Revenue up to the eligible amount.
 This payment is a critical part of the policy infrastructure as it has the flexibility to be operationalised across sectors as the public health circumstances require it.
-The time-varying nature of the payment is critical to ensuring that businesses are provided with compensation for having to close.
+The time varying nature of the payment is critical to ensuring that businesses are provided with compensation for having to close.
 Keeping a mechanism like this in place should be considered until such time as it will be possible to permanently withdraw more stringent public health measures (such as when wide-scale vaccination is achieved).